imallick94/imallick94-portfolio/final project/final_project_ipsitamallick.md

 #### Participant 2

-- How effective were the visual representations in changing your perspective on what the problem is and how you as an individual can help?
+How effective were the visual representations in changing your perspective on what the problem is and how you as an individual can help?

-***"The visuals helped me understand the problem, can be varied in terms on visualization, maybe?
+- ***"The visuals helped me understand the problem, can be varied in terms on visualization, maybe?
 Also waste generated is because of inaccessibility to menstural hygiene or other wise?"***

-- What did you think of the fictional character Geeta?
+What did you think of the fictional character Geeta?

-*"Quite informative character, covers most of the problems that girls face regarding mensturation."*
+- *"Quite informative character, covers most of the problems that girls face regarding mensturation."*

-- Was there anything about the story you did not understand or find confusing?
+Was there anything about the story you did not understand or find confusing?

-***"Nothing confusing but would like to know more about infrastructure initiatives to understand the impact of my contribution."***
+- ***"Nothing confusing but would like to know more about infrastructure initiatives to understand the impact of my contribution."***

-- Is there anything you would change or do differently?
+Is there anything you would change or do differently?

-***"There’s a break in the story when Geeta has been introduced.
+- ***"There’s a break in the story when Geeta has been introduced.
 The information provided before Geeta’s story and after Geeta’s story somehow overlaps and could have been clubbed together.
 Infographics following Geeta’s story could be personalized to her problem, maybe like some of the misconceptions or like education outcome would be more relevant following Geeta’s story?"***

-- Did you feel compelled enough to make a contribution to this initiative?
+Did you feel compelled enough to make a contribution to this initiative?
 If no, why?

-***"I felt compelled and would have shared the story on Insta (could also be because of intrinsic motivation and interest in the issue) How can I contribute in spreading awareness about healthy and affordable alternatives to current practices (dirt or cloth) would have spiked my interest more."***
+- ***"I felt compelled and would have shared the story on Insta (could also be because of intrinsic motivation and interest in the issue) How can I contribute in spreading awareness about healthy and affordable alternatives to current practices (dirt or cloth) would have spiked my interest more."***

 #### Participant 3

-- What are your initial thoughts on this?
+What are your initial thoughts on this?

+- *I think the story is clear.
+I saw 3 main aspects of menstrual hygiene management and a focus on a specific geographic region - India, which is clear and I like how it gives the big picture first and then gives the details on education, infrastructure and environmental concerns."*

-- How effective were the visual representations in changing your perspective on what the problem is and how you as an individual can help?
+How effective were the visual representations in changing your perspective on what the problem is and how you as an individual can help?

+- *"The story is clear so it has an impact. **At some level I wanted the more variety in data visualization representation.*"

-- What did you think of the fictional character Geeta?
+What did you think of the fictional character Geeta?

+- ***"Its a good idea to have someone people can relate to - the personalisation aspect is good.
+But her individual problem was not touching upon on all 3 aspects of your problem, which are education, infrastructure, environmental concerns and cultural taboos.
+So it would be more effective if her story was more tied to the data being presented."***

-- Was there anything about the story you did not understand or find confusing?
+Was there anything about the story you did not understand or find confusing?

+- ***"The character introdutction/use case wa not clear, I felt the story was focussing on one thing but the flow was broken by Geets - there is a break in the though process."***

-- Is there anything you would change or do differently?
+Is there anything you would change or do differently?

+- ***The initiatives being undertaken by the government - rethink why you are putting that slide.
+If it is only to show that a lot has been done by the government but it is not effective, think of a better way to show why they are failing rather than providing details of each initiative or campaign."***

-- Did you feel compelled enough to make a contribution to this initiative?
+Did you feel compelled enough to make a contribution to this initiative?
 If no, why?

+- ***"I would definately visit the page to learn more about the details of the initiative.
+Maybe it would be effective to stress on the details of the initiative at the end of the story to actually show how much has been raised already and what is being done in terms of infrastructure building."***